dotnet/iot/src/devices/QwiicButton/README.md

 ### Detect Button Is Pressed Using an Interrupt

-Interrupts are handled by a `GpioController` instance that listens for events on a GPIO pin.
+Interrupts are handled by a `GpioController` instance that detects changes on a GPIO pin.
 Below is an example that uses the Raspberry Pi's GPIO pin 23:

 ```c#